All levels build from concepts learned in previous levels and work on the following:

 Q: Can students still register once the school year begins?

-A: Yes, only through the first month of the semester if space is available.
+A: Yes, based on availability and the progression of the classes.
 For students with previous experience they will be required to take a placement class.
-Registration fort the academic school year (September-June) for new students will begin in May based on a placement class evaluation.
+Registration for the academic school year (September-June) for new students will begin in May based on a placement class evaluation.
 Given space availability in the program, parents are encouraged to enroll their dancer during the summer registration period.